marcobuontempo/tonnetto/README.md

 IMPLEMENTED
 - typescript chess - tonnetto, inspired by stockfish
 - perft valid as per https://www.chessprogramming.org/Perft_Results
-- typed arrays for faster-operation
+- typed arrays for faster-operation. no bitboards due to caveats in js number type (32-bit is precise, 64-bit may lose precision with bitwise operations, BigInt cannot do all bitwise operations [?])
 - encoding using bits for pieces, moves, board state
 - negamax search
 - alpha-beta pruning for search optimisation